-Authors must use the Microsoft Word template or LaTeX template to prepare their manuscript.
+Authors are encouraged to use the Microsoft Word template or LaTeX template to prepare their manuscript.
 Using the template file will substantially shorten the time to complete copy-editing and publication of accepted manuscripts.
 The total amount of data for all files must not exceed 120 MB.
 If this is a problem, please contact the Editorial Office [email protected].
 Accepted file formats are:

 A cover letter must be included with each manuscript submission.
-It should be concise and explain why the content of your paper is significant, placing your findings in the context of existing work and why it fits the scope of the journal.
-Please confirm that neither the manuscript nor any parts of its content are currently under consideration or published in another journal.
-Any prior submissions of the manuscript to MDPI journals must be acknowledged.
-The names of proposed and excluded reviewers should be provided in the submission system, not in the cover letter.
+It should be concise and explain why the content of the paper is significant, placing the findings in the context of existing work.
+It should explain why the manuscript fits the scope of the journal.

 - Research manuscripts should comprise:

 - Review manuscripts should comprise the front matter, literature review sections and the back matter.
 The template file can also be used to prepare the front and back matter of your review manuscript.
 It is not necessary to follow the remaining structure.
 Structured reviews and meta-analyses should use the same structure as research articles and ensure they conform to the PRISMA guidelines.

-- SI Units (International System of Units) should be used for this journal.
-Imperial, US customary and other units should be converted to SI units whenever possible before submission of a manuscript to the journal.
+- SI Units (International System of Units) should be used.
+Imperial, US customary and other units should be converted to SI units whenever possible.

 These sections should appear in all manuscript types

 - Author List and Affiliations: Authors' full first and last names must be provided.
 The initials of any middle names can be added.
-The PubMed/MEDLINE standard format is used for affiliations: complete address information including city, zip code, state/province, country, and all email addresses.
-At least one author should be designated as corresponding author, and his or her email address and other details should be included at the end of the affiliation section.
+The PubMed/MEDLINE standard format is used for affiliations: complete address information including city, zip code, state/province, and country.
+At least one author should be designated as the corresponding author, and their email address and other details included at the end of the affiliation section.
 After acceptance, updates to author names or affiliations may not be permitted.
 Equal Contributions: authors who have contributed equally should be marked with a superscript symbol (†).
 The symbol must be included below the affiliations, and the following statement added: “These authors contributed equally to this work”.
 The equal roles of authors should also be adequately disclosed in the author contributions statement.
 Please read the criteria to qualify for authorship.

 - Abstract: The abstract should be a total of about 200 words maximum.
 The abstract should be a single paragraph and should follow the style of structured abstracts, but without headings: 1) Background: Place the question addressed in a broad context and highlight the purpose of the study; 2) Methods: Describe briefly the main methods or treatments applied.
 Include any relevant preregistration numbers, and species and strains of any animals used.
 3) Results: Summarize the article's main findings; and 4) Conclusion: Indicate the main conclusions or interpretations.
 The abstract should be an objective representation of the article: it must not contain results which are not presented and substantiated in the main text and should not exaggerate the main conclusions.

 - Keywords: Three to ten pertinent keywords need to be added after the abstract.
 We recommend that the keywords are specific to the article, yet reasonably common within the subject discipline.

 - Introduction: The introduction should briefly place the study in a broad context and highlight why it is important.
 It should define the purpose of the work and its significance, including specific hypotheses being tested.
-The current state of the research field should be reviewed carefully and key publications should be cited.
+The current state of the research field should be reviewed carefully and key publications cited.
 Please highlight controversial and diverging hypotheses when necessary.
 Finally, briefly mention the main aim of the work and highlight the main conclusions.
-As far as possible, please keep the introduction comprehensible to scientists outside your particular field of research.
+Keep the introduction comprehensible to scientists working outside the topic of the paper.

-- Materials and Methods should be described with sufficient details to allow others to replicate and build on published results.
-Please note that publication of your manuscript implies that you must make all materials, data, and protocols associated with the publication available to readers.
-Please disclose at the submission stage any restrictions on the availability of materials or information.
+- Materials and Methods: They should be described with sufficient detail to allow others to replicate and build on published results.
 New methods and protocols should be described in detail while well-established methods can be briefly described and appropriately cited.
 Give the name and version of any software used and make clear whether computer code used is available.
 Include any pre-registration codes.

 - Results: Provide a concise and precise description of the experimental results, their interpretation as well as the experimental conclusions that can be drawn.

 - Discussion: Authors should discuss the results and how they can be interpreted in perspective of previous studies and of the working hypotheses.
 The findings and their implications should be discussed in the broadest context possible and limitations of the work highlighted.
 Future research directions may also be mentioned.
 This section may be combined with Results.

-- Conclusions: This section is not mandatory, but can be added to the manuscript if the discussion is unusually long or complex.
+- Conclusions: This section is not mandatory but can be added to the manuscript if the discussion is unusually long or complex.

-- Acknowledgments: All sources of funding of the study should be disclosed.
-Please clearly indicate grants that you have received in support of your research work.
-Clearly state if you received funds for covering the costs to publish in open access.
-Note that some funders will not refund article processing charges (APC) if the funder and grant number are not clearly identified in the paper.
+- Funding: All sources of funding of the study should be disclosed.
+Clearly indicate grants that you have received in support of your research work and if you received funds to cover publication costs.
+Note that some funders will not refund article processing charges (APC) if the funder and grant number are not clearly and correctly identified in the paper.
 Funding information can be entered separately into the submission system by the authors during submission of their manuscript.
 Such funding information, if available, will be deposited to FundRef if the manuscript is finally published.
-Authors must have obtained specific permission from individuals and institutions to mention their names in the Acknowledgements.

 For research articles with several authors, a short paragraph specifying their individual contributions must be provided.
 The following statements should be used "Conceptualization, X.X. and Y.Y.; Methodology, X.X.; Software, X.X.; Validation, X.X., Y.Y. and Z.Z.; Formal Analysis, X.X.; Investigation, X.X.; Resources, X.X.; Data Curation, X.X.; Writing – Original Draft Preparation, X.X.; Writing – Review & Editing, X.X.; Visualization, X.X.; Supervision, X.X.; Project Administration, X.X.; Funding Acquisition, Y.Y.”, please turn to the CRediT taxonomy for the term explanation.
 For more background on CRediT, see here.
 "Authorship must include and be limited to those who have contributed substantially to the work.
 Please read the section concerning the criteria to qualify for authorship carefully".

-- Conflicts of Interest: Authors must identify and declare any personal circumstances or interest that may be perceived as inappropriately influencing the representation or interpretation of reported research results.
+- Conflicts of Interest: Authors must identify and declare any personal circumstances or interest that may be perceived as influencing the representation or interpretation of reported research results.
 If there is no conflict of interest, please state "The authors declare no conflict of interest."
 Any role of the funding sponsors in the design of the study; in the collection, analyses or interpretation of data; in the writing of the manuscript, or in the decision to publish the results must be declared in this section.
-If there is no role, please state “The founding sponsors had no role in the design of the study; in the collection, analyses, or interpretation of data; in the writing of the manuscript, and in the decision to publish the results”.
+If there is no role, please state “The funding sponsors had no role in the design of the study; in the collection, analyses, or interpretation of data; in the writing of the manuscript, and in the decision to publish the results”.
 For more details please see Conflict of Interest.

-- References: References must be numbered in order of appearance in the text (including tables and legends) and listed individually at the end of the manuscript.
+- References: References must be numbered in order of appearance in the text (including table captions and figure legends) and listed individually at the end of the manuscript.
 We recommend preparing the references with a bibliography software package, such as EndNote, ReferenceManager or Zotero to avoid typing mistakes and duplicated references.
-Citations and References in Supplementary files are permitted provided that they also appear in the main text and in the reference list.
+We encourage citations to data, computer code and other citable research material.
+If available online, you may use reference style 9. below.

 In the text, reference numbers should be placed in square brackets [ ], and placed before the punctuation; for example , [1–3] or [1,3].
 For embedded citations in the text with pagination, use both parentheses and brackets to indicate the reference number and page numbers; for example (p.
 10). or (pp. 101–105).

-References should be described as follows depending on the type of work:
+References should be described as follows, depending on the type of work:

 1. Author 1, A.B.; Author 2, C.D.
 Title of the article.
-Abbreviated Journal Name Year, Volume, page range, DOI or other identifier.
-Available online: URL (accessed on Day Month Year).
+Abbreviated Journal Name Year, Volume, page range.

 2. Author 1, A.; Author 2, B. Book Title, 3rd ed.; Publisher: Publisher Location, Country, Year; pp. 154–196.

 3. Author 1, A.; Author 2, B. Title of the chapter.
-In Book Title, 2nd ed.; Editor 1, A.; Editor 2, B., Eds.; Publisher: Publisher Location, Country, Year; Volume 3, pp. 154–196.
+In Book Title, 2nd ed.; Editor 1, A., Editor 2, B., Eds.; Publisher: Publisher Location, Country, Year; Volume 3, pp. 154–196.

 4. Author 1, A.B.; Author 2, C. Title of Unpublished Work (optional).
-Correspondence Affiliation, City, State, Country. year, status (manuscript in preparation).
+Correspondence Affiliation, City, State, Country. year, status (manuscript in preparation; to be submitted).

 5. Author 1, A.B.; Author 2, C. Title of Unpublished Work.
-Abbreviated Journal Name stage of publication (under review; accepted; in press).
+Abbreviated Journal Name year, phrase indicating stage of publication (submitted; accepted; in press).

 6. Author 1, A.B.
-(University, City, State, Country); Author 2, C. (Institute, City, State, Country).
+(Affiliation, City, State, Country); Author 2, C. (Affiliation, City, State, Country).
 Phase describing the material, year. (phase: Personal communication; Private communication; Unpublished work; etc.)